-A segment of the historic Georgetown to Lake Tahoe Wagon Road occurs within the project area.
-This road segment has been heavily disturbed by off-road vehicular traffic and camping activities over the past 50 years.
+The historic wagon road, first recorded in 1997 and updated by Deal in 2006, has not been formally evaluated.
+The road segment crossing the Project area appears to be heavily disturbed by off-road vehicular traffic and camping activities over the past 50 years.
 There are no important features associated with the road that might be impacted.
-Thus, if the road itself is ever listed to a historic register, this small segment would not be considered an element contributing to its significance (Tremaine & Associates 2010).
+Thus, if the road, itself, is ever listed to the NRHP, this small segment would not be considered an element contributing to its significance.